LJMU-JackMallo/LJMU-JackMallo/README.md

 ## Projects

-Feel free to explore my repositories for projects related to my interests and coursework.
+Feel free to explore my repositories for projects related to my interests and university work.

 ### Bullet Time